-We employ a small, dedicated team of professional chocolatiers and pastry chefs who are handpicked and trained by Ruth, and who all share a passion for working with chocolate.
+Recently featured on BBC The River, The Chocolate Factory in Peebles, near Edinburgh is home to a small, dedicated team of professional chocolatiers and pastry chefs.
+Each member of the team is handpicked and trained by Ruth.
+They all share a passion for working with chocolate.

-Working at The Chocolate Factory affords the team many opportunities to unleash their creative talents.
-With no such thing as a typical day, they can find themselves spraying, moulding, carving, glazing and dipping their way through a variety of tasty chocolate-themed projects.
+Working at The Chocolate Factory allows the team to unleash their creative talents.
+There’s no such thing as a typical day.
+Depending on the project, the team can find themselves spraying, moulding, carving and glazing all day long.

 Before it can be worked, chocolate must first be tempered.
-Tempering is an essential technique deployed by chocolatiers to give chocolate a smooth, glossy finish and satisfying bite.
-The process of tempering involves manipulating chocolate through various temperature points in order to align its crystals.
+Tempering is an essential technique that gives chocolate a smooth, glossy finish and satisfying bite.
+The process involves manipulating chocolate through various temperature points to align its crystals.

 When chocolate arrives at The Chocolate Factory, almost anything can happen to it.
-As well as the key ingredient in Cocoa Black chocolates, cakes and patisserie, it’s often used for more bespoke projects.
+As well as the key ingredient in Cocoa Black boxed chocolates and celebration cakes, it’s often used for more bespoke projects.